GoogleCloudPlatform/healthcare-federated-access-services/deploy.md

 *  permission changes
 *  etc.

-However, this flag exists because many non-prod deployments may have regular roll outs without affecting the underlying services, and in such cases the use of `-f` can speed up the deployment time.

-**tip:** if your deployment environment does not match your expectations and it was deployed using `-f`, then you may wish to deploy again without `-f` to see if a rebuild of your environment fixes the problem.
+**Tip:** if over time your deployment environment does not match your expectations and it was deployed using `project_init.bash`, then you may wish run `project_init.bash` again to see if a rebuild of your environment fixes the problem.

-**warning:** use this flag with care in production environments, or even consider removing it from your production deployment script all together.

 ## Environment variables for the deploy script